 Does Observability247 cover network devices without a separate product?

 Yes.
-Switches, routers, firewalls and SNMP devices are ordinary nodes in the same window as endpoints, applications and OT/IoT — network monitoring isn't a separately priced add-on.
+Switches, routers, firewalls and SNMP devices are ordinary nodes in the same window as endpoints, applications and OT/IoT, network monitoring is not a separately priced add-on.

 Can we run Observability247 and Datadog together?